ocotillo/handbook/_sources/handling/instrument_packing.md.txt

 - [ ] Bolt the lid on.

-- [ ] Remove the liffting eyes from the box lid and stow them on the lower left insspection panel.
+- [ ] Remove the lifting eyes from the box lid and stow them on the lower left insspection panel.